[Exclusive Interview] For the Fans, By The Fans: Director David Weiner Discusses 80’s Horror Documentary IN SEARCH OF DARKNESS

 Are you interested in this fantastic 80’s horror go-to documentary film?
 What do you think of In Search of Darkness?
 Let us know your thoughts over on Twitter, Reddit, or in the Horror Movie Fiend Club on Facebook!

-Isod Poster Updated Credits Laurels
+ISOD Poster Updated Credits Laurels

 nightmare on film street best horror movie podcast background mobile